KevinRSX/learning-notes/course-notes/CS3103/3103notes_lec1_5.md

 Data which is required soon is often close to the current data.
 If data is accessed, then it's neighbors might also be accessed in the near future.

 **Spatial locality** refers to the tendency of execution to involve a number of memory locations that are clustered while **temporal locality** refers to the tendency for a processor to access memory locations that have been used recently.

+Spatial locality can be exploited by using larger cache blocks and temporal locality can be exploited by keeping the most recently used instructions and data values in the cache memory.